binkley/homebrewery-files/witch.md

   _Don&rsquo;t you mess with me!
 I&rsquo;ll show you what!_

 - **Call Lightning** <br>
-  Under a stormy sky, your wrath becomes thunder made flesh.
+  Under a stormy sky, your wrath is shocking.
-  _Let&rsquo;s see &hellip; this finger calls lightning, this one calls fire &hellip; let&rsquo;s use the finger when I'm angry._
+  _This finger calls friends, this one calls fire &hellip; this one when I'm angry._

+\page

 - **Counterspell** <br>
   A stern gesture and stronger word unravels enemy magic mid-cast.